koenderks/rcityviews/README.md

 * [Create your own in Shiny](#create-your-own-in-shiny)
 * [Acknowledgements](#acknowledgements)

-Every three hours this repository creates and tweets a view of a random city.
+Every three hours this repository creates and tweets a map of a random city.
 You can find all city views created so far at the twitter handle [`@rcityviews`](https://twitter.com/rcityviews).
-Please do not hesitate to share your own creations using `#rcityviews`!
+Please do not hesitate to share your own creations using the hashtag `#rcityviews`!

 ## Installation